mozillascience/PaperBadger/README.md

 * Run `npm start`, and open up `http://localhost:5000/` in your favourite web browser!

 To run the application successfully you need to have [mongodb](https://www.mongodb.org/) server and [redis-server](http://redis.io/download) running locally.
-You can install these from their offical website or use your favorite package manager.
+You can install these from their official website or use your favorite package manager.

+For an overview of the [architecture](docs/high-level-architecture.md) of the system and other details, visit the [docs](docs/) section.

 ### API Endpoints